Name: Young Plasma

 Condition(s): Progressive Supranuclear Palsy, Alzheimer's Disease

-U.S. FDA Status: Progressive Supranuclear Palsy (Phase 1), Alzheimer's Disease (Phase 1)
+U.S. FDA Status: Progressive Supranuclear Palsy (Inactive), Alzheimer's Disease (Inactive)

 Company: Alkahest, Inc., Grifols Biologicals Inc.

 The rationale behind this treatment approach is that systemic factors present in young blood cross into the brain, where they counteract aging processes and neurodegeneration by modulating neuroinflammation, neurogenesis, and cognitive function.
 In essence, this approach attempts to rejuvenate the aging brain with infusions of plasma from young adults.
 Initial clinical trials grew, in part, out of parabiosis studies, in which old mice connected via their circulatory systems to young mice showed improvements on a wide range of outcome measures related to aging and neurodegeneration (May 2014 conference news; Mar 2013 conference news; Nov 2009 conference news).

 On February 2019, responding to reports of commercial delivery of young plasma as a purported treatment for various conditions including memory loss, the FDA issued a statement warning the public of the potential risks of this practice.
 GRF6019 is a plasma fraction from which clotting factors and immunoglobulins have been removed to reduce those risks.